CodeForPoznan/codeforpoznan.pl_v3/README.md

 Now you can start developing and commiting your changes!

 #### 5. Push your changes to main repo
-Once you're finished, run four comands to commit your changes.
+Once you're finished, run four commands to commit your changes.
 ```bash
 # First check your changes:
 git status